paritytech/substrate/frame/contracts/COMPLEXITY.md

 2. Clearing the storage at the given `key` (see `set_storage`).

 **complexity**: Complexity is constant.
 This function induces a DB write to clear the storage entry (upon being flushed to the storage) and should be priced accordingly.
-The price should generally be low enough to motivate clearing of unused contract storage.

 ## ext_get_storage